Lakewood Country Club

 Let's hear it for Lakewood Country Club!
-This is an American Golf owned golf course that seems to be doing a lot of things right.
+This is an American Golf owned venue that seems to be doing a lot of things right.
 They have a hands on General Manager and excellent catering managers.
 They let me in on their little secret when I briefly spoke with them.
 They really started caring about the experience their clients had at the venue and went over and above to make them happy.
-Their clients in turn went back to their community and told their friends and family and they started booking this venue for their weddings and events.
-It sounds obvious, like this is what EVERY wedding venue should be doing.
+Their clients, in turn, went back to their community and told their friends and family and they started booking this venue for their weddings and events.
+It sounds obvious like this is what EVERY wedding venue should be doing.
 But, to execute on this isn't always easy.

-The Clubhouse is historic, it reminds me a bit of La Venta Inn up in Rancho Palos Verdes.
-Though Lakewood has been nicknamed the "Instant City" because it grew quickly in the 1950's and 1960's this clubhouse appears to pre-date that expansion.
-It is historic and has been recently been remodelled.
-It has lovely wood floors I do like the building, it's not a mass produced golf course club house of the 1960's era, and it's not one of the modern palaces we've seen a lot of in the past few years.
+The Clubhouse is historic, it reminds me a bit of La Venta Inn in Rancho Palos Verdes.
+Though Lakewood has been nicknamed the "Instant City" because it grew quickly in the 1950's and 1960's this clubhouse appears to predate that expansion.
+It is historic and has been recently been remodeled.
+It has lovely wood floors I do like the building, it's not a mass produced golf course club house of the 1960's era, and it's not one of the modern places we've seen a lot of in the past few years.
 It's elegant and timeless.
-The ballroom seats 350, but for a wedding reception I think 250 would be a very comfortable number.
-Since we're not seeing a lot of wedding receptions with over 200 guests the room is perfect for the more common 140 to 200 guest wedding reception, but it has space if you're mother goes crazy inviting more guests.
+The ballroom seats 350, but for a wedding reception, I think 250 would be a very comfortable number.
+Since we're not seeing a lot of wedding receptions with over 200 guests the room is perfect for the more common 140 to 200 guest wedding reception, but it has space if your mother goes crazy inviting more guests.
 They can also do outdoor wedding ceremonies on the site.

 I've written so many of these reviews in the past.
 I've seen venues that at best can produce a mediocre experience but you'll have a view of the ocean so if they have your date available you can consider yourself lucky.
 But then I find that there are venues that are great because the staff goes the extra mile Having seen Lakewood Country Club in action I can tell you that this is one of those venues.
 Great job!